Here are some guidelines on exercise for older people, including what type, how much, and how to get started.

 It’s never too late to get started.
 If you need more information, take the LiveUp quiz or get in touch with one of our helpful navigators on 1800 951 971.

-Click on the links below for more detailed information:
+You can also click on the links below for more detailed information about exercise:

 References